Cruising in North America

 Take part in adventurous activities

 Canada’s soft, snowy terrain makes it the ideal home for several ski resorts.
-In Vancouver, visitors will find Cypress and Grouse Mountain, both perfect locations for a single daytrip on the slopes.
-There are also countless opportunities to hire a canoe and take a trip around Canada’s stunning lakes and rivers.
+In Vancouver, cruise visitors will find Cypress and Grouse Mountain, both perfect locations for a single day trip on the slopes.
+If you're enjoying a North America lake cruise, there are also countless opportunities to hire a canoe and take a trip around Canada’s stunning lakes and rivers.
 In the waters of the North-west territories, you can paddle down the South Nahanni river and even dip your toes in the Nahanni Canyon.
 For thrill-seekers, bungee-jumping is also a popular sport in Canada, with Great Canadian Bungee offering the highest jump in the whole country.
 If the idea of free-falling off a cliff does not quite appeal but you’re still up for a little adventure, try climbing the Canadian Rockies instead.
 The jagged mountain tops are sprinkled with beautiful turquoise lakes, swathes of forest and unique wildlife.

 The United States also offers plentiful activities for enthusiastic travellers.
 The Grand Canyon’s Skywalk and Eagle Point bridge extend over the rim of the Grand Canyon.
 Walking onto this glassy walkway allows visitors to see the deep canyon below them, although those not keen on heights might want to take a back seat on this one.
 Another fabulous find is Lake Powell, which straddles Utah and Arizona.
 It provides kayaking, scuba diving, water skiing and hiking, and the lake’s winding path makes it an exciting experience.
 If you find yourself at the popular tourist site of Yosemite Valley, look out for the Mist Trail Route that leads to the top of the cliff face.
 This hike is the perfect activity for avid climbers, and the aerial view of the park from the top is a fabulous reward for the nerve-jingling climb.